atilatech/aqua-wallet/README.md

 # Aqua Wallet

-The Aqua wallet makes it easy for anyone to use the blockchain.
+A crypto wallet that makes it easy to use the blockchain.

+1. Create account
+2. Restore account
+3. Send ETH
+4. View transactions
 ## Quickstart

 ```